Losing your audience's attention? Here's the fix.

-We had guests who had just flown in from India, so the afternoon was terribly rushed.
+We had guests who had just flown in from East Asia, so the afternoon was terribly rushed.
 I arrived at the second church about 5 to 10 minutes before the service began, and that's why the problems began.
 I gave the media guy my screen program, they pointed out where my mic was, and I waited to be announced.

 Since I had very little time to talk to the pastor ahead of time, he knew very little about me an was not able to tell people why I was speaking.

 Because I was not able to do a complete sound check, my opening illustration, which had so powerfully captured the audience in the morning, was interrupted 3 times because the sound wasn't working correctly.